CORE-T: COherent REtrieval of Tables for Text-to-SQL: Error Analysis Details

 \paragraph{Retrieval/selection categories.} Let $T_{\text{pred}}$ be the final selected table set and $T_{\text{gold}}$ the gold tables.
 We mark: (i) \textbf{Recall issue} if $T_{\text{gold}} \nsubseteq T_{\text{pred}}$ (at least one required table is missing); (ii) \textbf{Precision issue} if $T_{\text{pred}} \setminus T_{\text{gold}} \neq \emptyset$ (any extra table is included).
 These categories are not mutually exclusive.

-\paragraph{SQL-generation categories.} To separate SQL-generation errors from retrieval errors, we also analyze the SQL generator results when the generated SQL references \emph{all and only} the gold tables (so missing-table effects do not apply).
-For queries that still fail exact match under this setting, we label: (i) \textbf{Schema linking} (wrong columns used despite correct tables), (ii) \textbf{Formatting} (value-format mismatch, e.g., dates), (iii) \textbf{Reasoning/calculation} (incorrect logic, conditions, aggregation, etc.).
-Labels are applied heuristically and can overlap, e.g., schema-linking and formatting are detected via SQLite error-string patterns while remaining cases are assigned to reasoning/calculation errors.
+\paragraph{SQL-generation categories.} To separate SQL-generation errors from retrieval errors, we analyze only cases where the generated SQL references \emph{all and only} the gold tables (so missing-table effects do not apply).
+For queries that still fail execution accuracy under this setting, we label: (i) \textbf{Schema linking} (wrong columns used despite correct tables), (ii) \textbf{Formatting} (value-format mismatch, e.g., dates).
+Labels are applied heuristically and can overlap; schema-linking and formatting are each detected separately using SQLite error-string patterns.